 Health care practitioners and technicians, computer and management occupations, and construction occupations dominate the expected job openings during the next decade among STEM jobs, but trained workers will be in demand in all areas.

-More than 400,000 job openings due to both growth in the occupation and the need to replace workers who leave the occupation (for retirement, or move to another type of work, for example) are expected from 2017 to 2027.
-The growth rate for STEM jobs during this period is 15 percent, which is higher than the growth rate for all occupations of 12 percent.
-Only 19 out of 286 STEM occupations are expected to decline during the decade.
+More than 431,000 job openings due to both growth in the occupation and the need to replace workers who leave the occupation (for retirement, or move to another type of work, for example) are expected from 2020 to 2030.
+The growth rate for STEM jobs during this period is 14%, which is less than the growth rate for all occupations of 16%.
+Only 11 STEM occupations are expected to decline during the decade.

 The Oregon Employment Department categorizes occupations as high demand (occupations with more than the median number of openings), high wage (those paying more than the median wage) and high skill (generally occupations with postsecondary training or higher as a typical level to enter the occupation).

-Most STEM occupations are high wage or high skill, and nearly half are high-demand occupations.
-A total of 98 STEM occupations are high wage, high skill, and high demand.
+Most STEM occupations are high wage or high skill, and 112 occupations are high-demand occupations.
+A total of 92 STEM occupations are high wage, high skill, and high demand.

 While there is an investment of time and money in education for most STEM career fields, STEM occupations generally pay well.